UFC 204: Bisping vs. Henderson: Predictions & Analysis

 A few statistical edges stand out.
 Bisping throws significantly more leather — a 2.9 sig. strike per minute gap.
 Henderson is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Bisping has tighter striking defense, making opponents miss more often.

-**The Pick: Michael Bisping over Dan Henderson.** The model is firm on this one: Bisping at 86%.
-Notably, the betting market has Bisping at 69% implied while our model sees 86% — a 17-point disagreement that could signal value.
+The Pick: Michael Bisping over Dan Henderson.
+The model is firm on this one: Bisping at 82%.
+Notably, the betting market has Bisping at 69% implied while our model sees 82% — a 13-point disagreement that could signal value.

 Gegard Mousasi vs Vitor Belfort

-The style clash matters here: Mousasi is most dangerous on the ground, constantly threatening chokes and joint locks, while Belfort is patient on the feet, timing counters and loading up when he sees openings.
-In our database, knockout artists own a 54% win rate against submission artists, giving Belfort the stylistic edge.
+Stylistically this is Mousasi's submission artist game against Belfort's knockout artist approach.
+Mousasi is most dangerous on the ground, constantly threatening chokes and joint locks, while Belfort is patient on the feet, timing counters and loading up when he sees openings.
+Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Mousasi throws significantly more leather — a 0.7 sig. strike per minute gap.
 Mousasi is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Mousasi has tighter striking defense, making opponents miss more often.

-**The Pick: Gegard Mousasi over Vitor Belfort.** The model is firm on this one: Mousasi at 83%.
-Notably, the betting market has Mousasi at 75% implied while our model sees 83% — a 8-point disagreement that could signal value.
+The Pick: Gegard Mousasi over Vitor Belfort.
+The model is firm on this one: Mousasi at 92%.
+Notably, the betting market has Mousasi at 75% implied while our model sees 92% — a 17-point disagreement that could signal value.

 Jimi Manuwa vs Ovince Saint Preux